The Deity of Jesus Christ

 Jesus was and is more than a great teacher, prophet or priest – He is the living Son of God, God incarnate, very God Almighty!
 If He is not God in the flesh then we have the wrong Jesus and the wrong gospel (2 Corinthians 11:3-5; Galatians 1:8-9; 1 John 4:1-3).
 Jesus was and is exactly who He claimed to be – The Almighty God!

-Biblical claims about Jesus:
+Biblical Claims about Jesus

+- The Incarnation.
 In a prophecy about Jesus being born of a virgin, Isaiah said, He would be called Emanuel (Isaiah 7:14).
 Matthew quotes Isaiah and defines Emanuel as meaning “God with us” (Matthew 1:23).
 His very name refers to His incarnation, God becoming man or the union of two natures or Hypostatic Union.
 Jesus was very man and very God.